Davygupta47/Vilearnx-Task-5/README.md

-# AAPL Stock Market PredictorVilearnX offers a dynamic internship experience, providing students with hands-on exposure to AI-driven projects, mentorship from industry experts, and a collaborative environment to develop skills and build a strong professional network.
+# AAPL Stock Market Predictor.
+VilearnX offers a dynamic internship experience, providing students with hands-on exposure to AI-driven projects, mentorship from industry experts, and a collaborative environment to develop skills and build a strong professional network.

 Dear VilearnX Team,